alankrantas/circuitpython_experiments/speed_comparison.md

 * RPi Pico appers to run at 125 MHz in both MicroPython and CircuitPython.
 * ESP8266 can be set to 160 MHz in MP.
 By default ESP32 runs only at 160 MHz in MP.
 I set it to 240 MHz.
 * ESP32 and RPi Pico's processors are dual core.
+I've tried other ESP32 boards but there's no different to ESP32-Pico.

 ### Solving 8-Queens problem (using a single Python list with recursion)